 This Mother’s Day weekend is about making Mom’s life easier, so help her do that in whatever way you can.
 Remember Dads, don’t feel slighted; your day comes in June, so think about what you need to make your life easier, and ask for it as the time comes closer.

-If you need another home improvement suggestion, get out your pressure washer, mix up a solution of 20% bleach and 80% water, and attack any mildew spots on your home’s exterior.
+If you need another home improvement suggestion, pick up a bottle of Spray & Forget House & Deck Cleaner and wipe out mildew spots on your home’s exterior.
 These spots make a house look terrible.
 If the weekend has a sunny day, do it then; the sun helps to kill the spores that cause the mold and mildew to grow.
-Apply the solution and let it sit for 10 minutes before giving a good scrub with a stiff brush to get rid of those spots.
-Rinse using your pressure washer, but keep the pressure down, and keep an appropriate distance from the surface you are cleaning to avoid accidentally damaging your siding.
+As the name implies, application is super simple — just spray and you’re done.
+The product kills mold, mildew, algae, moss and more, and prevents it from coming back.

 Weekend #3: Clean outdoor furnishings.
 This weekend, get out all of your outdoor furnishings and give them a thorough cleaning.
 For plastic outdoor furnishings, freshen their appearance by mixing dish soap, borax, and ½ cup peroxide into one gallon of water.
 Let the mixture sit for 10 to 15 minutes, then scrub with a nylon brush before rinsing well.
 Test the mixture first to be sure the peroxide does not react negatively on the furniture.